vot5kor/expense-shellscript/readme.md

 * ls -lt than copy the latest log
 * less latest logfile name than using shift+g togo end of the page
 * to check the user: id expense
+* -p: if not exist creating else no error